msymeonides/Migrate3D/README.md

 This option should be used only when the objects in the dataset are expected to exhibit helicity in their motion.
 Enabling this option will use spline-smoothed versions of the tracks to calculate two additional summary features related to helicity:

-- **Mean Helicity**: A measure of how much and in what direction an object is moving helically.
+- **Mean/Median Helicity**: A measure of how much and in what direction an object is moving helically.
 Values lie between -1 and 1, where -1 indicates perfect counter-clockwise (left-handed) rotation, 0 indicates no rotation, and 1 indicates perfect clockwise (right-handed) rotation.
-Mathematically:
+This is calculated as follows:

   $$
   \vec{curl}_v = \nabla \times (\vec{v}(t-1) \times \vec{v}(t))